A Foolproof Solution For A Super Juicy Turkey

 Equipment You Will Need

-While we usually refrain from using any type of special equipment in our recipes, this one is different.
-You will need a meat injector (or a syringe) to inject the marinade into the turkey.
+While I usually refrain from using special equipment in my recipes, this one is different, as you will need a meat injector (or a syringe) to inject the mixture into the turkey.

 Luckily, it is not hard to find.
 Most grocery or hardware stores sell turkey seasoning injection kits during the holiday season.
-The good news is that once you make the investment, you can use it for injecting other types of meat as well.
+And once you make the investment, you can use it for injecting other types of meat as well.

 The injector kit and the needle tip needed to make this recipe.